Notes on the Geography of The West Bank: Bethlehem 3: Renovated Houses

 Another attempt at the private rehabilitation of a Bethlehem House.
 From the street, the house presents a stone wall with steel gates.
 Inside, there's the classic contrast of stone walls and plastered pendentives.
 The owner is a French-trained architect who teaches at Birzeit University and who supervised the rehabilitation of the basement apartment shown in the previous pictures.
 Here he has redone his father's house.
 It was more expensive, he says, than tearing it down and starting anew.

 The grandest villa in Bethlehem was built during the First World War by Suliman Jasser, an exporter of crafts to Europe.
 His portrait, painted by a Frenchman trapped in Palestine during the War, adorns the parlor.
-Jasser lost his money in 1929.
-The house for many years operated as a school.
+Jasser lost his money in 1929, and the house for many years afterwards operated as a school.
 What then?

 The Jasser Mansion became Bethlehem's first 5-star hotel, an Intercon.
 The timing couldn't have been worse.